◢ Editor-reviewed guide

 Editorial fact-check

-This guide was verified on May 26, 2026.
+This guide was verified on July 14, 2026.

 Every eligibility rule, dollar amount, and deadline in this article was cross-checked against its primary source listed above before publication, and will be re-verified within 30 days under our editorial policy.
 Spotted something off?
 Tell us, corrections typically ship within 48 hours.